 About us Meet the team Trustees Nigel Purse, Chair, Phoenix Infraworks Following a career of over thirty years in banking in the City of London Nigel is currently Managing Director of Sanlam InfraWorks, an investor in and developer of infrastructure projects around the world.
 He has several charitable interests, primarily in the cultural and historical sectors.
 His interests include history, literature and the theatre and he is a published author.
 Rachel Maguire, Arko Iris Rachel is an independent trustee.
 She is a seasoned professional who brings with her over 35 years’ experience in the financial services sector and The City.
 She is an entrepreneur who is founder and CEO of Arko Iris, a business consultancy advising organisations on best practice in stakeholder engagement, corporate governance and corporate responsibility.
 Rachel is involved in the sports sector through serving as a member of the Audit & Risk Committee at Royal Yachting Association, the UK’s national governing body for all forms of boating.
 Cllr Howard Mordue, Aylesbury Vale District Council Howard Mordue is a District Councillor at Aylesbury Vale District council and a Town Councillor in Buckingham.
 He is also the Cabinet Member for Finance, Resources and Compliance at the District Council.
 For many years he has been involved with charity organisations including BACAB, the fund raising arm of the local Citizens Advice Bureau, of which he is a Vice President.
 He is also Chair of the Swan Community Hub and supports many other Charity Groups.
 His extensive work experience has been at Director level within the printing industry.
 Will Rysdale, Aylesbury Vale District Council Will is the Assistant Director for Community Fulfilment at Aylesbury Vale District Council and has been employed by AVDC since 2002.
 He is a representative of the County Sports Partnership and has also seen the successful delivery of the last two Paralympic Heritage Flame Ceremonies at Stoke Mandeville Stadium.
+Mike Sharrock, CEO British Paralympic Association Mike’s appointment as CEO of the British Paralympic Association at the start of 2019 follows a 30 year international business career with BP, where his latter roles included Oil Director Vietnam, Retail Director Netherlands and Managing Director Benelux.
+His final role was to lead BP's tier 1 partnership with the London 2012 Olympic and Paralympic Games and with the Glasgow 2014 Commonwealth Games.
+His association with the BPA as a commercial partner goes back over 10 years and he has also enjoyed a close working relationship with the International Paralympic Committee since that time.
 Emma Boggis, Trustee British Paralympic Association Emma Boggis is one of the BPA’s nominated Trustees.
 She is the Senior Independent Director at the BPA having served on the Board since 2013.
 Emma is the Chief Executive of the Sport and Recreation Alliance - a membership organisation which believes that the power of sport and recreation can change lives and bring communities together.
 She is also on the Advisory Council of the NCVO and a member of the Investment Committee of Sporting Capital.
-Tim Hollingsworth OBE, CEO British Paralympic Association Tim Hollingsworth OBE is Chief Executive of the British Paralympic Association.
-Prior to joining in 2011 he was first Director of Policy & Communications and then Chief Operating Officer at UK Sport.
-He is a Board Director of the Youth Sport Trust and a member of the IPC’s Paralympic Games Standing Committee.
 Su Moore, British Ski and Snowboard Su is the founding Director of the British Ski and Snowboard National Foundation, a charity which supports young talented athletes and projects that increase grassroots participation in snowsports.
 She is also the Partnerships Director of British Ski and Snowboard, the National Governing Body for snowsports in the UK.
 Before that, she worked at a variety of organisations including Tate, the National Maritime Museum, Edinburgh Television Festival and London 2012.
-Phillip Dart, Buckinghamshire County Council Philip has worked for Buckinghamshire County Council for 16 years where he is currently Service Director for Communities, with responsibilities ranging from community safety, registration and coroners to cultural and heritage services including libraries and archives.
-He is a director of a local authority consumer protection company, a trustee of a charity that works with offenders and victims of crime, and is also a school governor.
 Anne Wight, Buckinghamshire County Council As the Deputy Cabinet Member for Communities and Public Health at Buckinghamshire County Council as well as a Diversity Champion and Mental Health Champion, I am committed to ensuring inclusivity in the workplace and our communities.
 As I was a child carer when my mum became severely disabled, I feel privileged to be able to support the NPHT and preserve our Paralympic heritage.
 Helen Adams, University of Oxford Museums Helen is Digital Engagement Lead for the six Gardens, Libraries and Museums (GLAM) at the University of Oxford.
 She previously worked as a curator at the Pitt Rivers Museum and in audience research at the Victoria and Albert Museum, London, and has extensive experience of leading gallery improvement, interpretation, digital and community engagement projects, as well as freelance evaluation.
 Growing up in Aylesbury Vale, Helen has represented Buckinghamshire in tennis for 25 years.
 Martin McElhatton, CEO WheelPower A Paralympian in wheelchair basketball, Martin competed at the 1984 Paralympics at Stoke Mandeville.
 Martin is Chief Executive of WheelPower, the British Wheelchair Sports charity and owners of Stoke Mandeville Stadium.
 A Torch Bearer in the London 2012 Paralympic Torch Relay, Martin champions the heritage of the Paralympic movement.
 Sue Wolstenholme OBE, Trustee WheelPower Sue Wolstenholme is a former Executive Director of The Tennis Foundation, Board Member of the Lawn Tennis Association (LTA) and the British Paralympic Association (BPA).
 Sue is a Vice-President of the LTA and the BPA and is currently a Trustee of WheelPower – British Wheelchair Sport and Chair of the Governance Committee.
 Sue was awarded the OBE for services to disability sport in 2007.